How to Use the Command 'cargo help' (with examples)

 -h, --help Print this message and exit

-check Analyze the current project and report errors, but don't build object files
+check Analyze the current package and report errors, but don't build object files

 clean Remove the target directory